-Next Garden Committee Meeting is October 22nd, in the Garden.
-Entrance is on Butler Street.
+Next Garden Committee Meeting is January 30th, in the PTA room.

 The PS 133 Garden of Wonder Committee was created in 2011 to build a sustainable edible garden.
 Our goal is to build a garden classroom where principles come to life and growing connections will be made.
 Students will plant, maintain, study, harvest, and savor edible plants through curriculum-tied activities.
 Children will discover an appetite for fresh farm-to-fork food.
 The garden and the lessons learned will foster a lifelong engagement with healthy eating and healthy living among our students, their families, and the local community.